-The chairperson, by report, has the right to direct the attention of the local authority to any matter or subject within the role or function of the local authority.
+The chairperson, by report, has the right to direct the attention of the community board to any matter or subject within the role or function of the community board.

 Chairperson's recommendation (SO.9.5)

 The chairperson of any meeting may include on the agenda for that meeting a chairperson's recommendation regarding any item brought before the meeting.
 The purpose of such a recommendation is to focus debate on a suggested motion.